Melekeok: Demography

 The population of the state was 277 in the 2015 census and median age was 37.3 years.
 The official languages of the state are Palauan and English.
 Reklai is the title of the traditional high chief from the state.

+In June 1972, the resident population was 378.
 According to the 2005 census, 391 people resided in the State of Melekeok.
 They are distributed among seven villages, with Melekeok being the largest.
-The new capital, Ngerulmud, had not been established at the time of the census.
+The new capital, Ngerulmud, had not been established at the time of the census, and lies on a hill, northwest of the village of Melekeok.